univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/global_configuration_readme.txt

 6. Options set on the command line by --set and its aliases.

+"configuration_checks": list(str): names of Python modules with configuration checks to load from
+                                   /usr/share/ucs-school-import/checks
 "dry_run": bool: set to False if changes should be committed to LDAP "logfile": str: path to additional logfile
 "verbose": bool: if enabled, log output of level DEBUG will be send to the command line (stdout)